 Those who aspire to work with predictive analytics should consider a career as a data scientist or data analyst, two roles that play very different parts in the predictive analytics process.

 In short, Goulding explains that “data scientists…develop the mathematical models [while] most data analysts, use the tools…that have already been developed.”
-This difference in role requires a very specific background for professionals who want to achieve success in each field.
+This difference in roles requires a particular background for professionals who want to achieve success in each field.

 Those hoping to work on the development of the mathematical models vital to the predictive analytics process, for example, should focus primarily on honing their computer programming, mathematical, and statistical skills.
 Data analysts, on the other hand, are tasked with developing a working understanding of these data science tools on top of practical skills in data analysis.